demisto/content/Packs/HashiCorp-Vault/Integrations/HashiCorpVault/README.md

 ```!hashicorp-disable-engine path=secret```
 ### hashicorp-enable-engine
 ***!hashicorp-disable-engine path=secret
-Enables a new secrets engine at the specified path
+Enables a new secrets engine at the specified path.

 #### Base Command